 \subsection{Multi-Agent Orchestration}

-Recognizing that kernel development inherently involves heterogeneous skills ranging from algorithmic planning to low-level coding and debugging, recent works increasingly adopt multi-agent designs that explicitly decompose these responsibilities into coordinated roles.
+Recognizing that kernel development inherently involves heterogeneous abilities ranging from algorithmic planning to low-level coding and debugging, recent work increasingly adopts multi-agent designs that explicitly decompose these responsibilities into coordinated roles.

-STARK~\cite{dong2025stark} structures generation into Plan-Code-Debug phases to emulate human workflows, while AKG~\cite{du2025akgkernelagentmultiagent} leverages similar modularity to achieve cross-platform synthesis.
-Astra~\cite{wei2025astra} specializes this approach for production-grade SGLang kernels, focusing on tuning-focused agents.
-CudaForge~\cite{Zhang2025CudaForge} employs a Coder-Judge loop driven by hardware-level feedback, whereas KForge~\cite{sereda2025kforge} adapts this dual-agent model to new platforms using only single-shot example supervision.
+STARK~\cite{dong2025stark} structures generation into Plan-Code-Debug phases to emulate the human team, AKG~\cite{du2025akgkernelagentmultiagent} leverages similar modularity to achieve cross-platform synthesis, while Astra~\cite{wei2025astra} specializes this multi-agent approach for production-grade SGLang kernels.
+CudaForge~\cite{Zhang2025CudaForge} employs a Coder-Judge framework driven by hardware-level feedback, whereas KForge~\cite{sereda2025kforge} adapts this dual-agent model to new platforms using only single-shot example supervision.
 Addressing scale, KernelFalcon~\cite{kernelfalcon2024} employs a multi-agent system to tackle the challenge of GPU kernel generation of full machine learning architectures, where the system specifically addresses hierarchical task decomposition and delegation through coordinated manager and worker agents.
-Conversely, GEAK~\cite{Wang_2025_GEAK} targets AMD GPUs, integrating generation and reflection within a Triton-based workflow.
+Moreover, GEAK~\cite{Wang_2025_GEAK} targets AMD GPUs, integrating the generator, reflector, evaluator and optimizer within a Triton-based workflow.